The MicroFTX is a low-cost, reconfigurable, and compact Micro-USB breakout board based on the FTDI FT230X full-speed USB Serial UART IC.

 Jumper Configuration

-a solder jumper, add solder to both pads until a bridge is formed between them.
+To close a solder jumper, add solder to both pads until a bridge is formed between them.

-a previously-closed solder jumper, use a clean soldering iron or wick to remove the excess solder until the bridge goes away.
+To open a previously-closed solder jumper, use a clean soldering iron or wick to remove the excess solder until the bridge goes away.

 Valid configurations